| Technical

 |

-experience is listed as a required skill for Instructional Designers and
+Many times technical writing is listed as a preferred skill for Instructional Designers and

 Course Developers.
-Often, Technical Writers and Instructional Designers create online Help
+Technical Writers often create online help

-projects require more writing by the Course Developer than
+Naturally, some projects require more writing by than

-envision the "growth" of the course, will affect the amount
+envision the course development, can affect the amount

 Course Developers are shown a technical procedure